AlainParadis/designschool/_topics/illustrator-fundamentals.md

   ### Type in Illustrator

-  Set type on the provided document using point type and area type where appropriate.
+  Create a new Illustrator document with the specifications shown below.
+Use point type and area type where appropriate.

+  Save the file into the exercise folder named: <span class="fw500 darkgreen">03-illustrator-type-summative.ai</span>

   <img class="size100" alt="Illustrator Type Summative" src="/images/illustrator-fundamentals/illustrator-type-summative.svg">